Brownlie History, Family Crest & Coats of Arms

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Brownlie has been spelled Brownlee, Brownlea, Brownlie, Brownlees, Brownley, Brownlow, Brownless, Brownlee, Brunlee, Brunlees, Brownleis, Brounley and many more.

 Early Notables of the Brownlie family (pre 1700)

-More information is included under the topic Early Brownlie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) are included under the topic Early Brownlie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brownlie family to Ireland

 Some of the Brownlie family moved to Ireland, but this topic is not covered in this excerpt.